billyxs/notes.md/life/QUOTES.md

 **Vikram (The Office US)**
 > Confidence is the food of the wise man but the liquor of the fool.

 **African Proverb**
 > If you want to go fast, go alone.
 If you want to go far, go together.

+**Mike Maples, Jr.**
+> Holding a grudge is a symptom of not knowing how you want to spend the gift of the day.

+**Chuang-Tzu**
+> Happiness is the absence of the striving for happiness.